Lusk Photos

 About This Site

-On left is the Northwestern Hotel, photo on provious page.
-The broad street running away from the viewer is present day East 2nd Street.
 Prior to the coming of the motor car, small towns abounded.
-The towns would frequently consist of a church, a general store, post office, saloon, and a Grange or Odd Fellows Hall.
+The towns would frequently consist of a church, a general store, post office, saloon, and a Grange, Odd Fellows, or like Van Tassell a Woodman's Hall.
 Throughout rural America such towns would be strung along railroad tracks or a stage line on an average of about ten to fifteen miles apart, a convenient distance for isolated homesteaders to hitch up and ride to town for church, lodge meetings, and supplies.
 Such were Node and Van Tassell to the east of Lusk and Manville, Keeline, and Shawnee to Lusk's west.
+On Sunday afternoons, a baseball game might also attract teams from neighboring towns.

 Scene at Van Tassell, approx 1917

 Van Tassell was founded when the Fremont, Elkhorn and Missouri Valley Railroad arrived in 1886.
-The town was named after Ranchman Van Rensselaer Schuyler Van Tassell.
+The town was named after Ranchman Van Rensselaer Schuyler ("R.S.")
+Van Tassell, photo lower on page.

-The use of a box car as a railway depot was not necessarily unique to Van Tassell.
+The use of a box car as a railway depot was not unique to Van Tassell.
+The Railroad also used a box car as the depot in Keeline to the west of Lusk.
 At the opposite end of the state, the Union Pacific used three box cars on a siding as the railway station for Granger.
-The center car housed the ticket and baggage office.
+In Granger, the center car housed the ticket and baggage office.
 Another car constituted the freight station and the third was the passenger waiting room, divided into Ladies' and Gentlemen's waiting lounges.
 The two waiting areas were divided by a chalk line drawn on the floor.
-Smoking was permitted in the Gentlemen's Lounge but not in the Ladies'.
+Smoking was permitted on one side of the chalk line in the Gentlemen's Lounge but prohibited on the Ladies'side of the line.

 The area presently encompassed by Niobrara County, however, did not begin to be settled until the 1870's with the establishment of the Sage Creek Cantonment near the old Hat Creek Road Ranch north of the Hat Creek Breaks north of present day Lusk.
 Some settlement occurred, of course, south of Lusk in Goshen County near Rawhide Buttes.